 “Aren’t they the same?” you may ask.
 They are not.

-When it comes to motivation, we often associate it with carrot and stick.
+When it comes to getting kids to do chores, we often associate it with carrot and stick.
 Those measures will only create extrinsic motivation, i.e. the child will do chores because there are external reasons and those reasons do not come from within themselves.

 We want our children to have intrinsic motivation instead.
 Intrinsic motivation is an inner drive that propels a person to pursue an activity.
 Intrinsic motivation is better than extrinsic motivation because an intrinsically motivated child has a stronger sense of personal commitment and persistence.